dhess/mellon/mellon-web/README.md

-# mellon-server
+# mellon-web

-`mellon-server` wraps a `mellon-core` controller in a REST web service.
-Like the `mellon-core` controller interface, the `mellon-server` web API is quite simple.
+The `mellon-web` package wraps a `mellon-core` controller in a REST web service, and includes both a WAI application and native Haskell client bindings for the service.

+Like the `mellon-core` controller interface, the `mellon-web` REST API is quite simple.
 There are only 3 methods:

 * `GET /time` returns the system time on the server.
 This is made available for diagnostic purposes, primarily to ensure the server